Myrtlewood, Alabama

 Myrtlewood is a town in Marengo County, Alabama, United States.
 At the 2020 census the population was 70, down from 130 in 2010.
+There is also named Myrtlewood Elementary school in fosters, al.

 History

 A post office has been in operation at Myrtlewood since 1886.
 Myrtlewood was incorporated as a town in 1957.
 The town was named for a grove of crepe myrtle trees near the original town site.

 Geography

-Myrtlewood is located in western Marengo County at (32.247254, -87.947141), along Alabama State Route 114.
+Myrtlewood is located in western Marengo County along Alabama State Route 114.
 It is 11 mi southwest of Linden, the county seat, and 7 mi northeast of Pennington in Choctaw County.

 According to the U.S. Census Bureau, the town has a total area of 2.6 sqmi, all land.
 The town sits on high ground 100 ft above the valley of the Tombigbee River, which flows southwards 3 mi to the west.